Compliance readiness

 Can Contro1 classify our AI system as high-risk?

 Contro1 can flag high-risk candidates based on use case signals found in the code, but your legal or governance team owns the final classification.
-The scanner marks candidates as unclear if it cannot determine the classification from the code alone.
+The scanner marks candidates as upcoming review items unless it also finds an active Article 50, prohibited-practice, or GPAI gap.

 What does the scanner change in my code?